 Located around 5km from both railway station and the old Jaipur city, Holiday inn

 Salman, the hotel representative, was waiting for us at the arrival area.
 Smartly dressed in his suit, he patiently holds up the placard high for all to see.
 He wanted to make sure his guests don’t miss him.
-After brief introductions he took charge of our luggage and called the vehicle to ferry us to the hotel.
+After brief introductions, he took charge of our luggage and called the vehicle to ferry us to the hotel, the Crowne Plaza Jaipur.